Putting Together Your Down Payment

-In a "carry back" mortgage, the seller commits to lend you a portion of his home equity to assist you with your down payment funds.
-In this scenario, you would finance the largest portion of the purchase price with a traditional lender and finance the remaining amount with the seller.
+In a "carry back" agreement, the seller commits to loan you part of his own equity to help you get your down payment money.
+The buyer finances most of the purchase price through a traditional mortgage program and borrows the remainder from the seller.
 Usually this form of second mortgage will have a higher rate of interest.

 The feeling of accomplishment will be the same, no matter how you manage to come up with your down payment.
-Your new home will be worth it!
+Your brand new home will be well worth it!

 Need to talk about down payments?
 Call us at 972-932-9083.